rahul0van/projects/README.md

 # Lost and Found Animal Data Analysis
 The dataset contains the animals (dog breeds) lost and found in Vancouver since 1999.
 The dataset contains 674 records and 6 attributes (Breed, Color, Date, Name, Sex, and State).
 There are 5 breeds of dogs listed, and its gender could be (M = Male, F = Female, M/N or F/S = Neutered/Spayed and X = Unknown).
 The pets are either “Matched” i.e. reunited with their owner, “Lost” which means still missing, and “Found” recently found but not matched.
 From this dataset, we want to answer: “What is the total percent of lost and found animals in the dataset by Breed?”
+As Descreptive Analysis Question and
+For the Exploratory questions:
+1. Are animals reported as spayed/neutered more likely to be found than those not spayed/neutered?
+2. Is there a relationship between the breed of an animal and the likelihood of it being lost or found?

 ## Data Wrangling